 The research literature on gay, lesbian, and bisexual parents includes more than two dozen empirical studies.
 These studies vary in the quality of their samples, research design, measurement methods, and data analysis techniques.
 However, they are impressively consistent in their failure to identify deficits in the development of children raised in a lesbian or gay household.
-In summarizing the findings from these studies, amici refer to several reviews of the empirical literature published in respected, peer-reviewed journals and academic books.
+In summarizing the findings from these studies, the psychologist amici refer to several reviews of the empirical literature published in respected, peer-reviewed journals and academic books.
 These include J. Stacey & T.J.
 Biblarz, (How) Does the Sexual Orientation of Parents Matter?, 66 Am.
 Soc.
 Rev. 159 (2001); E.C.
 Perrin & Committee on Psychosocial Aspects of Child and Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 342 (2002); E.C.
 Perrin, Sexual Orientation in Child and Adolescent Health Care (2002); C.J.
 Patterson, Gay Fathers, in The Role of the Father in Child Development 397 (M.E.
 Lamb ed., 4th ed.
 2004); C.J.
 Patterson, Family Relationships of Lesbians and Gay Men, 62 J. Marriage & Fam.
-1052 (2000), and recent empirical studies, e.g., J.L.
-Wainright et al.,
+1052 (2000), N. Anderssen et al., Outcomes for Children with Lesbian or Gay Parents, 43 Scand.
+J. Psychol.
+335 (2002), and recent empirical studies, e.g., J.L.
+Wainright et al., Psychosocial Adjustment, School Outcomes, and Romantic Relationships of Adolescents with Same-Sex Parents, 75 Child Dev.
+1886, 1895 (2004).

-When comparing the outcomes of different forms of parenting, it is critically important to make appropriate comparisons.
-For example, differences resulting from the number of parents in a household cannot be attributed to the parents' gender or sexual orientation.
+from the number of parents in a household cannot be attributed to the parents' gender or sexual orientation.
 Research in households with heterosexual parents generally indicates that - all else being equal - children do better with two parenting figures rather than just one.
 The specific research studies typically cited in this regard do not address parents' sexual orientation, however, and therefore do not permit any conclusions to be drawn about the consequences of having heterosexual versus nonheterosexual parents, or two parents who are of the same versus different genders.
+66

-Indeed, the scientific research that has directly compared outcomes for children with gay and lesbian parents with outcomes for children with heterosexual parents has been remarkably consistent in showing that lesbian and gay parents are every bit as fit and capable as heterosexual parents, and their children are as
+Indeed, the scientific research that has directly compared outcomes for children with gay and lesbian parents with outcomes for children with heterosexual parents has been remarkably consistent in showing that lesbian and gay parents are every bit as fit and capable as heterosexual parents, and their children are as psychologically healthy and well-adjusted as children reared by heterosexual parents.
+Empirical research over the past two decades has failed to find any meaningful differences in the parenting ability of lesbian and gay parents